CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Need help finding a top-rated convertible car seat for your little one?
 Below, find a list of questions that will help you spot key features and determine the best convertible car seat for your family:

 • What are its size limits?
-Many convertible car seats can hold infants as small as 4 pounds up to kids as heavy as 120 pounds.
-If you plan on using the seat from infancy on, make sure the weight limit starts low enough; on the flip side, if you want the seat to last beyond toddlerhood, look for a high weight and height capacity.
+Many convertible car seats can hold infants as small as 4 pounds up to kids as heavy as 100 pounds (some even up to 120 pounds).
+If you plan on using the seat from infancy on, make sure the weight limit starts low enough; on the flip side, if you want the seat to last beyond the early years, look for a high weight and height capacity.

 • How does it install?
-According to the AAP, convertible car seats can be installed using either a car’s seat belt or a LATCH system (lower anchors and tethers for children).
+Convertible car seats can be installed using either a car’s seat belt or a LATCH system, advises the AAP.
+LATCH is an attachment system that uses lower anchors located in a car’s back seat and many parents find it easier to use for installation.
 While nearly all vehicles made after 2002 are equipped to use LATCH, it’s important to confirm before selecting a car seat.
-Also, correct installation is critical to a car seat’s safety—so look for a seat that makes the process simple.
+In forward-facing position, the car seat also needs to be secured to a tether anchor, whether using LATCH or seat-belt.
+As correct installation is critical to a car seat’s safety, we’d recommend looking for a seat that makes the process simple.

 • What are its safety features?
-The good news: Except for any recalls (we’ll get into that in a bit), all convertible car seats available for purchase in the US will be safe to use, as they all must adhere to strict standards.
-However, there are some extra features that can increase a seat’s safety in the event of a crash or collision.
-Sagan recommends keeping an eye out for some form of side impact protection, side wings or energy-absorbing foam, and anti-rebound bars (ARB), which reduce the movement of the car seat towards the back of the car.
+The good news: Except for any recalls, all convertible car seats in the US must adhere to strict safety standards in order to be available for purchase.
+However, there are some extra features that can offer even more protection in the event of a crash or collision.
+Sagan recommends looking for additional side impact protection, side wings or energy-absorbing foam as well as anti-rebound bars, which reduce the movement of the car seat towards the back of the car.

 Above all else, parents want to buy the safest convertible car seat possible.
 One way to determine that is through the NHTSA evaluations.
 The NHTSA evaluates convertible car seats for their ease of use, looking at four different categories and subsequently ranking them from one to five stars.
 And while the ranking doesn’t explicitly address safety, a car seat is only safe when used and installed correctly (which is where ease-of-use comes in).
 Additionally, the NHTSA keeps track of any car seat recalls.